rescobar9/scoe-stem-tutorials/Lightsensor.md

 })
 ```

-## Step 8
+## Step 7
-From "Variables", drag another "reading" block and replace the first 0 in the "plot bar graph of 0 to 0" block.
+From "Variables", drag another "reading" block and replace the first 0 in the "plot bar graph of 0 up to 0" block.
 Next, change the second 0 to 255.
 ```blocks
  basic.forever(function (){
  let reading = input.lightLevel()